 COUN 5483 SOCIAL AND CULTURAL DIVERSITY ISSUES IN COUNSELING This course includes studies that provide an understanding of the cultural context of relationships, issues, and trends in a culturally diverse society.
 Also included is an overview of social and cultural theories, strategies, and roles to be applied by the pluralistic counselor to establish an environment for optimal client wellness and successful counseling outcomes.
-(Prerequisite: permission required)

 COUN 5503 CRISIS AND DISASTER COUNSELING This course provides an overview of crisis and disaster intervention strategies for the professional counselor.
 Issues addressed include, but are not limited to, crisis of suicide, homicide, grave disability due to a mental illness, domestic violence, school violence, posttraumatic stress disorder, and vicarious trauma.
 The counselor's role in natural and human disaster intervention is also addressed.
-(Prerequisite: permission required)

 COUN 5523 GROUP COUNSELING This course includes studies that provide both theoretical and experiential understandings of group purpose, development, dynamics, theories, methods, skills, and other group approaches in culturally diverse society.
 Issues of group counseling leadership, stages, skills, methods, and ethics issues are also examined.
-(Prerequisite: Full admission to the Clinical Mental Health or School Counseling graduate program; permission required; Co-requisite:COUN5530
+(Prerequisite: Full admission to the Clinical Mental Health or School Counseling graduate program; Corequisite: COUN5530

 COUN 5530 GROUP COUNSELING LABORATORY EXPERIENCE This laboratory experience provides direct experiences in which students participate as group members in a small group activity, approved by the program, for a minimum of 10 clock hours over the course of one academic term.
-(Prerequisite: permission required; Corequisite: COUN 5523)
+CorequisiteCOUN 5523

 COUN 5543 COUNSELING PRACTICUM This course involves intensely supervised practice of professional counseling at a field site in the community.
 For this practicum experience, students provide a variety of individual, group, marriage, couple, and family counseling direct service activities to field-based clients.
-Students are required to complete a minimum of 100 hours of counseling-related services, 40 of which must include direct client contact activities (Prerequisites:COUN 5123 or COUN 5133,depending on student's major, COUN 5423 with a grade of B or higher, and COUN 5443; permission required)
+Students are required to complete a minimum of 100 hours of counseling-related services, 40 of which must include direct client contact activities (Prerequisites:COUN 5123 or COUN 5133,depending on student's major, COUN 5423 with a grade of B or higher, and COUN 5443)